zachvalenta/jvns.ca/source/_posts/2014-12-14-fun-with-threads.markdown

 pthread_mutex_unlock(&mutex);
 ```

-If we run our new program, it calculates the correct ansewr every time!
+If we run our new program, it calculates the correct answer every time!
 Amazing!
 What does the performance of this look like?
 I'm going to do
 all my profiling with `perf stat` (perf is an amazing program that you
 can read more about in [I can spy on my CPU cycles with perf!](http://jvns.ca/blog/2014/05/13/profiling-with-perf/))